 The Art Program opens the eyes of our students to the influence and power of imagination and creativity in the world.
 SAA art students learn the fundamental skills and concepts of art, in addition to art history and lives of famous artists.

 Art is viewed as an integral subject in the overall humanities program offered at The Academy.
-Students in prekindergarten through sixth grade receive weekly instruction in the school's expansive art facility, which features a fully-equipped ceramics studio with two fully operational kilns.
-An art elective is offered to the seventh and eighth graders.
+Students in pre-Kindergarten through 6th grade receive weekly instruction in the school's expansive art facility, which features a fully-equipped ceramics studio with two fully operational kilns.
+An art elective is offered to the 7th and 8th graders.

 Students are taught the fundamentals of art and are encouraged to develop personal technique and style, while enjoying the opportunity to express themselves in a variety of media.
 Formal instruction includes work in drawing with pencil, charcoal, pastels, ink, painting in watercolor, tempera and acrylic, and ceramic work.
-A student art show, held each spring, displays selected works created by boys in first through eighth grades.
+A student art show, held each spring, displays selected works created by boys in 1st through 8th grades.